Skip to main content

 Major Trails And Attractions

 The Gramales-Cabeza-La Peña Ecological Reserve is primarily a research and conservation area with limited public access.
-The dramatic mogote landscape surrounding the reserve can be observed from the Viñales Valley, which itself is a major tourist destination adjacent to the reserve.
+The dramatic mogote landscape surrounding the reserve can be observed from the Viñales Valley, which is a major tourist destination near the reserve.
 Cave systems accessible through the Viñales tourism infrastructure, including the Cueva del Indio and Gran Caverna de Santo Tomás, give visitors a sense of the karst geology.
 Within the reserve itself, scientific researchers study endemic species distribution, cave biology, and vegetation ecology.
 Conservation education programs in nearby Viñales occasionally incorporate reserve ecology.

 Visitor Facilities And Travel